MENU

 Adami Bosco di Gica Brut Valdobbiadene DOCG Prosecco Superiore N/V

-Bosco di Gica opens with fresh floral scents that lead into flavors of honey crisp apple, yellow pear and white peach wrapped in fine, satiny mousse and just enough sweetness (10 grams per liter) to amplify those juicy fruit tones.
-It's an elegant wine and a terrific value, perfect for high end by-the-glass program.
+Fresh floral scents lead into this wine's flavors of honeycrisp apple, yellow pear and white peach.
+It's wrapped in a satiny mousse and just enough sweetness (10 grams per liter) to amplify those juicy fruit tones.
+It's an elegant wine, perfect for a high-end by-the-glass program.

 90